scy-phy/scy-phy.github.io/minicps-oc.md

 ![SWaT testbed](images/testbed.png "swat-testbed")

-There are at least 2 motivations behind the development of MiniCPS:
+There are at least 2 motivations behind the development of MiniCPS: the first one are CPS themselves and the second one is the Secure Water Treatment Testbed (SWaT).

-1. CPSs themselves
-2. Secure Water Treatment Testbed (SWaT)

 CPS are complex systems composed by different devices, such as Programmable Logic Controllers (PLCs), SCADA, Network Switches, Firewalls, Human-Machine